-He wants to be able to contribute to conversations about the latest book in a popular series, and he wants to be seen picking out the same books in the media center as his peers.
-So it's imperative that your child has strong, rich reading material to help build his skills and give him the drive to want to read more.
-A sixth grader reading at a second-grade level will not want to be seen carrying around a "baby book," even if it's the only thing she can read.
+That's why it's imperative that your child has strong, rich reading material to help build their skills and give them the drive to want to read more.
+A sixth grader reading at a second-grade level will not want to be seen carrying around a "baby book," even if it's the only thing they can easily read.

 Struggling older readers need high-interest texts.
-They need well-written, engaging books on topics that are cool, hip, and relevant.
-They need books that they can read with relative ease.
+They need well-written, engaging books on topics that are cool, hip, and relevant, but also books that they can read with relative ease.
+These types of books are often referred to as "hi-lo" — or high-interest, low-level reads.

 Bad Island by Doug TenNaple